Quick summary

 In addition to the duty to act with due care,the Civil Code imposes other sub-duties on the statutory body, namely:

-• archiving the minutes of the meetings of the assembly,
+- archive the minutes of the meetings of the assembly for the duration of its existence,

-• other specific obligations arising from the Civil Code and other special laws for the statutory body in the activities of house and land management.
+- other specific obligations arising from the Civil Code and other special laws for the statutory body in its activities of managing the house and land.

 Term of office

-Where the statutes do not specify the length of the term of office, the term of office shall be five years.
+The term of office of the members of the statutory body shall be five years, unless the statutes provide otherwise.
 After (or just before) the expiry of the term of office of the committee, a new committee must be elected.

 In practice, we encounter cases where this unfortunately does not happen and new elections are not held.
 However, this is a time bomb that can damage the JVU.
 We also recommend that minutes of meetings are carefully prepared and shared with all members.